gulp-cookery/gulp-chef/README.md

 ```
 Then you can run it by executing `gulp my-recipe` from console.

 However, configurations helps maximizing the reusability of recpies.
-A configurable task runner takes its configurations via its execution context, i.e., `this` variable.
+A configurable recipe takes its configurations via its execution context, i.e., `this` variable.
 ```
 function scripts(done) {
 	var gulp = this.gulp,